kfarsany/drone/README.md

 Image Processing Drone

-Done in cooperation with Zachary Agness, Leo Leal, and June Chen Advised by Mahdi Maaref and John Agness
+Done in cooperation with Zachary Agness, Leo Leal, and June Chen Advised by Mahdi Maaref and John Agness.
 UCI capstone senior design project (September 2019 - March 2020)

 The U.S. Navy outlined a project entailing a drone that could do any type of image proceessing during flight.